The Macabre True Stories Behind 33 Of The Worst Serial Killers Of All Time

 29 of 34

 Russian serial killer Sergey Golovkin raped and murdered 11 young boys between 1986 and 1992.
-Golovkin would kidnap his victims at knifepoint and drag them into the woods before committing his savagery.
-Mere murder, though, got dull.
-Golovkin, wanting to prolong their suffering, turned his basement workshop into a dungeon.
-There, he could torture his victims for as long as he wanted before allowing them to die.
+Golovkin would kidnap his victims at knifepoint and drag them into remote areas near Moscow before unleashing his brutality.
+Mere murder, though, became dull for him.
+Golovkin, wanting to prolong his victims' suffering, turned his basement workshop into a dungeon.
+There, he could torture his victims for as long as he wanted before killing them.
 Finally, in 1996, after his capture, he became the last person in Russia to be executed before capital punishment was abolished.YouTube

 30 of 34

-Tiago Gomes da Rocha carried out an estimated 39 murders in his native Brazil between 2011 and 2014.
+Tiago Henrique Gomes da Rocha carried out an estimated 39 murders in his native Brazil between 2011 and 2014.
 He would ride up to one of his victims on a motorbike, shoot them, and speed off.
 They were like gangland killings, except that his targets were people he'd never met.
-Most were either homeless or members of the homosexual community.
-In the end, he was convicted for 11 of his alleged 39 murders, and was only given a 25-year sentence for his crimes.YouTube
+In the end, he was convicted of 11 of his alleged 39 murders, and was only given a 25-year sentence for his crimes.YouTube

 31 of 34

 The most prolific serial killer in modern Chinese history, Yang Xinhai was found guilty of 67 murders carried out between 1999 and 2003.
-Authorities believe that Xinhai would enter the homes of his victims at night and use tools from his job as a day laborer to bludgeon them to death, sometimes raping them in the process.
-Each time, he would wear different sized clothes and shoes in an attempt to hide his identity.
+Authorities believe that Xinhai would enter the homes of his victims at night and use tools like axes and shovels to bludgeon them to death, sometimes raping them in the process.
 He was eventually arrested and then executed by firing squad in 2004.YouTube

 32 of 34